wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/D/Disrupt_Sense.md

 **Components:** V \
 **Duration:** 1 minute

-Until the spell ends, one creature you can pinpoint is [deprived](#Conditions_deprived) of one sense unless it succeeds on a Constitution saving throw.
+Until the spell ends, one creature you can pinpoint is [nullified](#Conditions_nullified) of one sense unless it succeeds on a Constitution saving throw.
 Choose the sense to disrupt from the following list:

 - sight